Get the degree needed for high-demand computer management careers

-Students trying to enter the Computer BAS program with an Associate in Arts (A.A.) degree will be reviewed on a case-by-case basis and also may be required to take additional math and science courses (see the prerequisite list above), plus technical elective credit hours which should be selected in collaboration with an advisor.
+Students entering the Computer BAS program with an Associate in Arts (A.A.) degree may be required to take additional math and science courses (see the prerequisite list above), plus technical elective credit hours which should be selected in collaboration with an advisor.
 An Associate of Applied Science (AAS) degree does not meet the minimum eligibility requirement for entry into this program.
 AAS degree holders who intend to transfer into the BAS program should consult with an academic advisor to review coursework and determine the best transfer options.